An extended type system with lambda-typed lambda-expressions: Properties

-In order to define reduction with explicit substitution, we need to introduce the notion of environments, which are used to record the definitions which are currently available for substitution. \begin{defi}[Environment] {\em Environments}, denoted by $E$, $E_1$, $E_2$, etc.~are finite sequences of definitions $(x_1\mydef \mathbf{a}_1,\ldots ,x_n\mydef \mathbf{a}_n)$, where $x_i$ are variables, $x_i\neq x_j$. $\{x_1,\ldots,x_n\}$ is called the {\em domain} of $E$.
-The lookup of an variable $x$ in the domain of an Environment $E$ is defined by $E(x)= \mathbf{a}_i$. $E,x\mydef\mathbf{a}$ denotes the extension of $E$ on the right by a definition $x\mydef\mathbf{a}$. $E_1,E_2$ denotes the concatenation of two environments.
-The empty environment is written as $()$.
-Similarly to induction with context we will use induction {\em with environment}. \end{defi} \begin{defi}[Single-step reduction with explicit substitution] {\em Single-step reduction reduction with explicit substitution} $E\sgv\mathbf{a}\smrd\mathbf{b}$ is the smallest relation on expressions with explicit substitution satisfying the axiom and the inference rules of Table~\ref{mred.rules}.
+In order to define reduction with explicit substitution, we need to introduce the notion of environments, which are used to record the definitions which are currently available for substitution. \begin{defi}[Environment] \emph{Environments}, denoted by $E$, $E_1$, $E_2$, etc.~are finite sequences of definitions $(x_1\mydef \mathbf{a}_1,\ldots ,x_n\mydef \mathbf{a}_n)$, where $x_i$ are variables and $x_i\neq x_j$. $\{x_1,\ldots,x_n\}$ is called the \emph{domain} of $E$.
+The lookup of an variable $x$ in the domain of an environment $E$ is defined by $E(x)= \mathbf{a}_i$. $E,x\mydef\mathbf{a}$ denotes the extension of $E$ on the right by a definition $x\mydef\mathbf{a}$. $E_1,E_2$ denotes the concatenation of two environments.
+The empty environment is written as $()$. \end{defi} \begin{defi}[Single-step reduction with explicit substitution] \emph{Single-step reduction reduction with explicit substitution} $E\sgv\mathbf{a}\smrd\mathbf{b}$ is the smallest relation on expressions with explicit substitution satisfying the axiom and the inference rules of Table~\ref{mred.rules}.